techdiem/MapDriveAs/README.md

 - `unmount` unmounts a share connected as the specified letter
 - `toggle` checks, if a share is mounted using this letter and unmounts it.
 When no share is connected, it mounts the specified network location.

-This tool is intented to be used in combination with for example macro software from your keyboard or AutoHotkey to bind a key to a network share.
+This tool is intented to be used in combination with for example macro software from your keyboard or [AutoHotkey](https://www.autohotkey.com/) to bind a key to a network share.
+But it can be used by anything capable of running commands.

 ## Credits